 Determine the extent of infection by cultures and isolate any areas of your orchard that are infected with the fungus.
-If only a few trees up to four are involved, fence the area, dry it out, remove the trees, and fumigate the soil with a suitable fungicide.
+If only a few trees - up to four - are involved, fence the area, dry it out, remove the trees and fumigate the soil with a suitable fungicide.
 For larger areas of infection, chemical or dry barriers will retard the spread of the fungus.
-Ask the farm advisor for information on fumigants, dosages, and techniques.
+(See U.C.
+Circular 511, Avocado Root Rot, for fumigants, dosages and techniques.)